/uses

 - Microphone: Rode Videomic NTG.
 If I’m on a video call, I want a personal connection and nothing to get between us: that means using a shotgun mic.

 - Desk: Fully Jarvis standing desk with bamboo surface.
 I also have a side desk from them.
-Now owned by Herman Miller and not sure if I would have bought it
+Now owned by Herman Miller and not sure if I would have bought it but at the time they had a good deal and viable shipping to Europe

 - Chair: Herman Miller Aeron.
 I had one in 2001 at Media Lab Europe and finally capitulated when I found a good secondhand price to replace my (loved) Humanscale Liberty.